spr12ian/bin/README.md

 sudo snap refresh
 ```

-To so Google App Script (GAS) development locally I use clasp
+To do Google App Script (GAS) development locally I use clasp
 ```
 install-clasp
 ```